1994 WDC World Darts Championship

 The 1994 Skol World Darts Championship was held following 18 months of controversy within the sport of darts.
 After the 1993 Embassy World Championships, several players decided it was time to part company with the British Darts Organisation (who had always organised the World Championship) and form their own organisation.
 The new organisation was known as the World Darts Council (WDC).
 The WDC would later become the Professional Darts Corporation (PDC).

 The WDC decided to introduce their own separate World Championship, with the inaugural tournament being staged before the BDO version.
-The 1994 Championship started on Boxing Day 1993, and finished on 2 January 1994.
+The 1994 Championship started on 28 December 1993, and finished on 2 January 1994.
 This started a tradition for the WDC/PDC World Championship to kick off before the new calendar year begins.
 The tournament was staged at the Circus Tavern, Purfleet, Essex.

 Dennis Priestley became the first WDC World Darts Champion, winning the final 6–1 against Phil Taylor to add to his 6–0 whitewash victory over Eric Bristow in the 1991 World Championship.
 1994 was the last time that Phil Taylor would fail to win the World Championship until 2003.